deepanshg/jupyterlab-system-monitor/system-monitor/README.md

 ![screencast](./doc/screencast.gif)

-This extension was originally developed as part of the [jupyterlab-topbar](https://github.com/jtpio/jupyterlab-topbar) project, and extracted into its own repository later on.
+This extension was originally developed as part of the [jupyterlab-topbar](https://github.com/jtpio/jupyterlab-topbar) project, and extracted into its own reposi

+tory later on.

 ## TODO